 2.5 Products.
-Many products of these processes have been analyzed for by-product POPs, especially PCDD/F. In general, products of the chloralkali-through-vinyl chloride chain are very low in such contamination; however, for these and other products the POPs concentration may be a function of the efficiency of distillation or other purification.
+Many products of these processes have been analyzed for by-product POPs, especially dioxins and furans.
+In general, products of the chloralkali-through-vinyl chloride chain are very low in such contamination; however, for other products POPs concentration may be a function of the efficiency of distillation or other purification.